microsoft/vscode-languageserver-node/README.md

 - added proposed CodeActionKind.RefactorMove
 - snippet support in Workspace edits
 - support to control the parallelism of the dispatch requests and notification.
 This is a breaking change since it allows notification handlers to return a promise to control this.
+- make client browser implementation consistent with the node implementation in terms of arguments.
+This is a breaking change since it re-ordered parameter declarations.

 ## 3.17.5 Protocol, 9.0.1 Client and 9.0.1 Server